Thursday, April 11, 2024

 John Maddente photo

 The latest issue has an interesting article on the high stakes fight to preserve, or slowly kill, AM radio.
-Spoiler alert: The piece reminds readers that AM radio remains relevant to 82 million American listeners and also government officials that rely upon it as a medium for public emergency alerts.
+The piece reminds readers that AM radio remains relevant to 82 million American listeners and also government officials that rely upon it as a medium for public emergency alerts.
 What's more, AM radio defenders in Congress are remarkably bipartisan.

-Today I close with a friendly jab at the Luckbox editor of this article.
-Dear Madam or Sir, Re: the copy under "Night Radio" -- I believe your columnist intended to cite the laws of physics not "psychics".
-Your oversight reminded me of a M*A*S*H episode when Col. Potter exclaims, "We order rectal thermometers, we get spark plugs.
+Dear Madam or Sir, Re: the copy of "Night Radio" -- I believe your columnist intended to cite the laws of physics not "psychics".
+Your oversight reminds me of a M*A*S*H episode whereupon Col. Potter exclaims, "We order rectal thermometers, we get spark plugs.
 Both useful articles, but hardly interchangeable."